vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 self-help and self-government, powerfully affected the imagination of the Indian student world.
 Students became the greatest bulwark of the National agitation.
-There were well-meaning persons who held that stu- dents ought to stand aloof from the public life of the country.
-Even Mr. Gokhale, though willing to allow students " to take interests in what was going; on around " them was not in favour of allowing them to- take an active part even in the elementary work which.
+There were well-meaning persons who held that stu###dents ought to stand aloof from the public life of the country.
+Even Mr. Gokhale, though willing to allow students " to take interests in what was going; on around " them was not in favour of allowing them to###take an active part even in the elementary work which.